DaanWillems/blog-site/content/posts/building-a-database-part2-wal-and-compaction.md

 showTags: false
 ---

 In this part we'll improve the persistence and crash resistance of the database.
-We will also start to work on organizing multiple SSTables on disk.
+We will also implement a system for managing multiple SSTables on disk.
+Finally, we'll write a compaction algorithm to merge SSTables.

-## Combining the Memtable and SSTable
+## Creating the Storage Engine interface

 [In the previous part]({{< relref "posts/building-a-database-part1-memtable-sstable.md" >}}), we coded a simple Memtable and SSTable to store data.
 The next step is two combine these two parts behind one interface.
 This will become the 'storage engine', the component of the database that is in charge of writing, reading and organizing in disk.
+The database will consist of various components, including the storage engine.
+Later we'll add a component for interpreting and executing queries as well.

 For now the behaviour of the storage engine can be described as follows: